jeffreybergier/Previous-Fork/readme.previous.txt

   > Replaces unsuitable low-pass filter with more accurate de-emphasis filter.
   > Improves efficiency of monochrome screen drawing routine.
   > Improves generated PNG files to have smaller file sizes.
-  > Improves efficiency and reliability of sound output.
+  > Improves efficiency, reliability and timing of sound output.

  7) Running Previous